Chi-Quynh/PyJob/README.md

 The data are then filtered using code

 ## Load
-The data are then saved in RDBMS databases on PostgreSQL
+The data are then saved in Relational databases on PostgreSQL

 ## Technologies Used